wagamama/browser-ios/README.md

 Either ensure your app supports [opening urls in a share menu](https://github.com/brave/browser-ios/wiki) or use this project https://github.com/brave/ios-open-thirdparty-browser to open links directly.

+## Swift 3 Update

+We are currently in the process of migrating Brave from Swift 2.3 to Swift 3.1.
+To inquire or ask any questions plesae see #799.
+All related PRs should be pointed at the associated Swift3 branch.

 ## Setup

 The master branch (i.e. the mainline) is Xcode8 + Swift2.3